BINATIONAL ARTISTIC PhD-PROGRAM

 Two-channel audio-visual installation, 5’51”, 2024

 The video installation explores the idea of iconic translation—how visual impressions can be transformed into new sensory forms.
 Footage capturing light reflected on the surface of the Spree River—rippling waves, drifting clouds, and fleeting glints—is juxtaposed with Benjamin West’s Narcissus and Echo and a series of vocal-gestural performances.
-Rather than replicate what they see, participants re-read and re-write the image’s qualities through breath, movement, and sound—offering embodied responses that transform vision into rhythm, texture, and resonance.
+Rather than replicating what they see, participants reread and rewrite the image’s qualities through breath, movement, and sound, questioning what it means to read and write an image while enacting an embodied iconicity that transforms vision into rhythm, texture, and resonance.

 Summersnowglobalism